Any-resolution Training for High-resolution Image Synthesis: Introduction

 \section{Introduction}

 The first step of typical generative modeling pipelines is to build a dataset with a fixed, target resolution.
-Images above the target resolution are downsampled, throwing away high-frequency details.
-Additionally, data of insufficient resolution is omitted, discarding structural information about low frequencies.
-Our simple insight is that this inconspicuous process wastes potentially learnable information.
-We propose to embrace the natural diversity of image sizes observed in-the-wild, processing them at their \emph{native} resolution.
+Images above the target resolution are downsampled, removing high-frequency details, and data of insufficient resolution is omitted, discarding structural information about low frequencies.
+Our insight is that this process wastes potentially learnable information.
+We propose to embrace the natural diversity of image sizes, processing them at their \emph{native} resolution.

 Relaxing the fixed-dataset assumption offers new, previously unexplored opportunities.
 One can potentially simultaneously learn global structure -- for which large sets of readily-available low-resolution images suffice -- and fine-scale details -- where even a handful of high-resolution images may be adequate, especially given their internal recurrence~\cite{shocher2018zero}.
 This enables generating images at higher resolutions than previously possible, by adding in higher-resolution images to currently available fixed-size datasets.